AndreasG11/MAE224/Example-3-:-Servos.md

 ```
 which will print out a list of all of the connected devices related to your account.

 Next, we will tell the Photon that we want to attach a servo to a given pin, namely the pin where we attached the signal wire (D0).
 We use the following line.
-Note that the `attachServo()` command returns the numeric value of the pin you attached to (i.e. pin D0 returns 0).
-It is also important for servos that you only use pins which are PWM capable, check the [pinout diagram](https://github.com/d008/MAE224/wiki/Particle-Photon-Pinout-Diagram).

 ```matlab
 g.attachServo('D0');
 ```
+Note that the `attachServo()` command returns the numeric value of the pin you attached to (i.e. pin D0 returns 0).
+It is also important for servos that you only use pins which are PWM capable, check the [pinout diagram](https://github.com/d008/MAE224/wiki/Particle-Photon-Pinout-Diagram).

-Note that at this moment, while the Physical photon can support many, many servos simultaneously, the Matlab Photon.m class which you are utilizing can only support attaching a single servo at a time.
+At this moment, while the Physical photon can support many, many servos simultaneously, the Matlab Photon.m class which you are utilizing can only support attaching a single servo at a time.
 Moving the servo is as simple as using the move command.
 Here, we simply have the servo move to position from position 40 to 180 and then back again.
-For the linear actuators we use in the lab, the available range is approximately 40 to 180, with each tick corresponding to roughly 1 mm, but you may wish to calibrate this value.
-Although in lab you will only be using the linear actuators, this command is perfectly valid for any servo, including axial rotation (which typically take a value from 0 to 180).
+For the linear actuators we use in the lab, the available range is approximately 40 to 180, with each tick corresponding to roughly 1 mm, but you may wish to calibrate this value (you will do so in Lab 3).
+Although in lab you will only be using the linear actuators, this command is perfectly valid for any servo, including axial rotation (which typically takes a value from 0 to 180).

 Note that if you set the linear actuator to a value outside the range of 40-180, the actuator will not move.